mobijoker/Cyber/_posts/Arthur/Projects/en/2017-01-08-authors-notepad.md

 ---

 ![WP Theme Authors Notepad](/images/projects/authors-notepad/preview.png) Inspired by the idea of anarchy, I designed this premium WordPress theme for your personal blogs and diaries.
 This theme is perfect for writers and artists.
-"Authors Notepad" can be easily customized and already translated to different languages.
+"Author's Notepad" can be easily customized and already translated to different languages.
 It utilizes latest HTML-5, CSS-3, PHP and WordPress native functions for creating the awesomeness that looks good on every browser.
 I’m constantly adding new features to this theme to allow you to personalize it to your own needs.
 If you want a new feature or just want to be able to change something just ask me and I would be happy to add it.
 I'm glad to present you this premium theme.
 Enjoy!

 >The free version of this theme is used simultaneously by more than 3.000 people worldwide!